Mastering real estate terms: A quick guide

 Top real estate terms for getting a mortgage

-Mortgages or mortgage loans are used to purchase a property or borrow money against the value of the said property.
+Mortgages or mortgage loans in Dubai are used to purchase a property or borrow money against the value of the said property.
 A mortgage is a legal agreement between a lender and a borrower.
 It gives the lender the right to take the property from the borrower if he defaults on his loan payments with interest.

 Whether you intend to acquire a mortgage or process one for a client, here are the real estate terms you must be aware of:

-Down payment
+Down payment in real estate

 Mortgage interest